leonawicz/mapmate/README.md

 ```

 Using one more example, return to the list of annual temperature anomalies data frames used previously.
-Those were used to show changing data on a fixed-persepctive globe plot.
+Those were used to show changing data on a fixed-perspective globe plot.
 Here we plot the first layer, repeatedly, as was just done with the `borders` dataset, allowing the Earth to rotate.
-Remeber to update the `frameID` values.
+Remember to update the `frameID` values.
 The key difference with this example of fixed data and a changing perspective is that providing `z.range` is crucial to maintaining constant color mapping.